duhd/corda-deployment/README.md

-# Project - Corda Deployment
+# Project - Corda Deployment Test

 This is a repository for Project Ubin containing collection of scripts to set up a network and perform deployment for Corda workstream.